 Most teachers who oversee a senior thesis class have a background in the liberal arts in general, and rhetoric in particular, and thus they may be suspicious of information literacy, which tends to be more associated (whether rightly or wrongly) with the social sciences and STEM subjects.

 Another factor is that many teachers still prefer the model of research that persisted when they were young before online journals and databases significantly altered the research landscape.
 Since being information literate in the contemporary world involves using computer applications for information retrieval, this may seem unappealing to educators who pursued the liberal arts specifically to avoid working with technology.
-The technological components of information literacy may even seen antithetical to the art, poetry, and language arts of the humanities.
+The technological components of information literacy may even be seen as antithetical to the ethos behind a classical approach to the humanities.

 These reactionary assumptions about the goal of education need not concern us here, other than to say that all the great thinkers of the past, with perhaps the exception of Socrates and Emerson, would have found this dualism quite quixotic, if not a total betrayal of a holistic anthropology.
 For the best thinkers of our tradition, to be a mature man or woman involved the application of virtue and competency to the particular historical and cultural contingencies of one’s unique time, place, and vocation.
 Just as Michelangelo could not have been a great artist without achieving competency in practical skills like mixing paints and knowing how to use a hammer and chisel, so students today cannot be good thinkers and writers without achieving competency in the practical skills comprising information literacy.
 And just as the craft of mixing paints was different in Michelangelo’s time than in our own, so the craft of research is different today than it was ten years ago, and will probably be different again five years from now.